duythai3/ubuntu/tab-completion.md

 # Tab Completion on Ubuntu
 ### 1. What is Tab Completion?
-When you type a command in a terminal, sometimes pressing **Tab** will fill in the rest of the word for you.<br>
+When you type a command in the terminal, sometimes pressing **Tab** will fill in the rest of the word for you.<br>
 This is called **tab completion**.<br>
 It saves time, avoid typos, and help you discover commands or files without remembering the full names.
 ### 2. Trying Basic Completion